 Heavy Equipment Depreciation: How Fast Does Your Iron Lose Value?

 Understanding depreciation is key to buying and selling equipment at the right time.
-Here's how fast excavators, loaders, and dozers lose value — with real numbers.
+Here's how fast excavators, loaders, and dozers lose value, with real numbers.

-Heavy equipment is a depreciating asset — but not all machines lose value at the same rate.
+Heavy equipment is a depreciating asset.
+But not all machines lose value at the same rate.
 Understanding depreciation curves can save you thousands when timing a purchase or sale.

 The General Rule: 10-15% Per Year